 12 Reasons To Have A Safety Plan

-1. Safety plans will allow you to pre-plan for when you’re in a state of despair and can’t think clearly, allowing you to navigate this situation easier.
+- Safety plans will allow you to pre-plan for when you’re in a state of despair and can’t think clearly, allowing you to navigate this situation more easily.

-3. A safety plan could help you reduce the likelihood of the situation you’re planning for will happen.
+- A safety plan could help you reduce the likelihood that the situation you’re planning for will happen.
 But if the situation does still happen, it should help reduce its severity.

 Click here for a PDF copy of a Safety Plan you can use and click here for the PDF of a Safety Plan Workbook.
 You can also find these links on my new Resources page.